 So, if at any point of time you feel that the agency is not dealing with you in a proper way, you must approach an attorney and consider taking legal action against them.

-Also, if you are having trouble understanding why the extra charges, if any, are being asked for by the agency, you should approach a credit repair agency to seek help in figuring out if the collectors are working in accordance with legal principles.
+Also, if you are having trouble understanding why the extra charges, if any, are being asked for by the agency, you should approach a credit repair agency like iMax to seek help in figuring out if the collectors are working in accordance with legal principles.

 Poor financial planning is often the reason why you might end up being sent to collections.
 Make sure that you keep a proper track of all your expenses and allocate sufficient amounts to pay at least the minimum amount due for various bills each month.